Actions and Detail Panel

 If you are a voting member of the association, a speaker at the conference, or a sponsor of the conference, your registration is free and the association will give your guest a discount.
 Also, if you represent a media outlet and would like to report on the conference, your registration is free.
 If any of these cases apply to you, please contact an association officer or email firstname.lastname@example.org for your access code before registering.

 If you are a student, unemployed or resident of a less-developed country, discounts are available at registration time.
-Conference organizers will ask you to provide evidence of your student, unemployed or residency status when you check in at the conference.
+Conference organizers will ask you to provide evidence of your student, unemployment, or residency status when you check in at the conference.

 The first 20 first-time conference registrants will win a free signed copy of Steven Peck's book, Evolving Faith.
 Additionally, there will be a raffle of five copies of the same book to voting members.

 The association may cover up to 50% of your travel costs to attend the conference if you meet the following criteria:

 1) You must be a voting member of the association.